 Impressed by the Maya architectures you will hop on the bus back to Cancun.
-As the ADO busses are almost as comfortable as a dorm bed, we would recommend to take a night bus.
-This is a 12 hours bus journey but most likely you will be sleeping many kilometres and now you are reaching the end of the trip and the relaxing days at the same time.
+As the ADO buses are almost as comfortable as a dorm bed, we would recommend taking a night bus.
+This is a 12 hours bus journey but most likely you will be sleeping many kilometers and now you are reaching the end of the trip and the relaxing days at the same time.
 Quintana Roo calling.

 Cancún > Isla Holbox / Bacalar